 Unless you’re on an all-chocolate diet, this can be a frustrating food neighborhood.
-Prices are high, quality is questionable.
-But with a batch of new openings over the past year to add to our old favorites, we’re no longer stumped by the (frequently asked) question: “I’m staying in the 6th arrondissement.
+Prices are high and quality is sometimes questionable.
+But with a batch of new openings over the past two years to add to our old favorites, we’re no longer stumped by the (frequently asked) question: “I’m staying in Saint-Germain.
 Where should I eat?”

 Behind an old iron gate in the 3rd arrondissement lies the surprising sprawl of the Marché des Enfants Rouges, the oldest market in Paris at 400 years old.
 While an exciting destination for foodies – you have your pick of Japanese bento boxes, Lebanese sandwiches, fresh pressed juice, gluten-free brownies, towers of Moroccan couscous, buckwheat crêpes and more – the choices and lines can be overwhelming, and not every stand is equally excellent.
 Read below for our tips to navigating the market and the food for which we think it’s worth braving the masses.

 Don’t get excited: Paris has no Brooklyn.
 Due to short-sighted urban planning in mid-century, Paris is cinched into its ring-road, le péripherique, like a dress it wore sixty years ago and never removed.
 The sheer impracticality of crossing this eternally congested ring-road has long prevented, in les banlieues, development of establishments Parisians might consider destinations.
 For Parisians, you’re either within city limits, or you’re way, way out.